Band Photo Session

 Funky Good Time

 Around this time SCW also purchased an Ensoniq EPS sampler.
-Although it didn’t have much of an impact on SCW’s live disco-funk music, sampling was essential to SCW’s studio recordings, and would define their style throughout the 90’s.
+Although it didn’t have much of an impact on SCW’s live disco-jazz-funk-punk music, sampling was essential to SCW’s studio recordings, and would define their style throughout the 90’s.

 Here’s a panorama of the SCW warehouse space originally recorded on 8mm film